 The outcome of your personal injury case can affect the rest of your life.
 Don’t leave it up to chance.
 Call a Staten Island injury lawyer.

-When you get hurt, you want everything else to come to a halt, but life just keeps on speeding up.
-Your hospital bills can vary, but any trip to the emergency room can costs thousands of dollars.
-If the accident wasn’t your fault, you shouldn’t have to suffer these expenses without compensation from the parties who actually caused your injuries.
+When you get hurt with a personal injury, you want everything else to come to a halt.
+But life just keeps on speeding up.
+Your hospital bills can vary, but any trip to the emergency room can cost thousands of dollars.
+The accident wasn’t your fault.
+So you shouldn’t have to cover these costs without help from the parties that caused your injuries.

-Winning a personal injury lawsuit requires the right attorney—one who is compatible with you and familiar with the local judges, courts, defense attorneys, and insurance company representatives.
-At Greenstein & Milbauer, LLP, you can find a Staten Island personal injury lawyer who will fit these criteria and will be experienced enough to guide your case all the way to a successful outcome.
+Winning a personal injury lawsuit on Staten Island requires the right lawyer.
+You need one who is compatible with you and familiar with the local judges, courts, defense lawyers, and insurance company reps.
+At Greenstein & Milbauer, LLP, you can find just such a Staten Island personal injury lawyer.
+We have the experience to guide your case to a successful outcome.

 Staten Island Personal Injury Cases, Causes, and Fault

-Injuries can occur in a variety of ways, and each situation requires an individualized approach.
+A personal injury can occur in a variety of ways.
+Each situation requires an individual approach.
 Your personal injury lawyer in Staten Island will work to discover the precise causes of your accident.
-This will usually lead us to the person or company who holds the blame.
+This will usually lead us to the party to blame.

 Most personal injury claims fit one or more of these categories:

-Workplace and construction injuries usually fall within workers compensation jurisdiction, which doesn’t cover much, but you may be able to file a personal injury claim if a third party other than your employer was involved.
+Workplace and construction injuries usually fall under workers compensation.
+But that doesn’t always cover much.
+You may be able to file a personal injury claim if a party other than your employer was involved.

 Product liability is broken up into three classes of defects: